Caracal (Caracal caracal)

 Following the initial risk assessment, the Department may consider permitting the importation of animals assessed as ‘extreme risk’ into the State provided stringent mitigation measures can be identified and applied.
 Such measures would be enforced through an Exhibition Licence.

-Mitigation options to reduce the risk associated with importing Caracal include:
+Mitigation options to reduce the risk associated with importing Caracal could include:

 1. Reinforcing the Commonwealth position by limiting importation to registered wildlife parks or zoos to ensure the holding facility meets the stringent keeping standards Tasmania applies to all institutions.